BenjaminTzudiker/CKD_Database/readme.md

 show engine innodb status;
 ```

 Look for "undo log entries", which should be followed by the number of rows.
-Some examples of commands to find the number of lines in a file are `wc -l <path_to_file>` for Unix systems or `find /c /v ""` for Winodws.
+Some examples of commands to find the total number of lines in a file are `wc -l <path_to_file>` for Unix systems or `find /c /v ""` for Winodws - the proportion of completed rows to total rows should give a rough estimate of progress.
+Note that an import will likely slow down once the buffer pool runs out.

 Other information - for example, the number of seconds spent executing the current query or how much of the buffer is in use - can be found elsewhere.